DHTMLX/docs-spreadsheet/docs/react_integration.md

 ### Step 2.
 Component creation

 Now we should create a React component, to add a Spreadsheet into the application.
-Let's create a new file in the **src/** directory and name it **Spreadsheet.jsx**.
+Let's create a new file in the **src/** directory and name it **SpreadsheetComponent.jsx**.

 #### Importing source files